 For governments, ministries, journalists, engineers, capital partners, and citizens — the programme is open to engagement.
 Make contact directly.
 What it needs now is the conversation.

-Modern Movement Australia is led by Brett Murrell, founder of the programme and of the Multi-Modal Corridors infrastructure platform on which it is built.
+Modern Movement Australia is led by Brett Murrell, founder of the programme and of the Modern Movement Australia infrastructure platform on which it is built.
 Direct engagement is welcome from any party who can advance the national conversation.

 Mechanical Engineer